-Shop around for better deals on bills, ditch unnecessary money suckers, and recoup some of your spending through cash back and loyalty/reward points.
-Having self-employed mindset (even if you aren’t) sharpens your aptitude for accounting for every single penny – and that’s a good skill to have.
+Shop around for better deals on bills, ditch unnecessary money suckers, and recoup some of your spendings through cashback and loyalty/reward points.

-- If thrift is your Kryptonite, consider a prepaid debit card.
+• If thrift is your thing, consider a prepaid debit card like Monzo

-- Spend an hour brushing up on your tax affairs.
+• Spend some time brushing up on your tax affairs.

 If you’re self-employed, you’ll pay tax on your profits (income – after running costs – above the personal allowance), so don’t forget to check and log any allowable expenses: it means less tax to pay.
 Legit expenses include computer kit, stationery, advertising, some travel and home-use costs, and even your internet and phone use.
 If you’re employed, it’s also worth looking into tax allowances, which shield some of your income from the tax office: we’re talking savings allowances, being married, or earning money from renting out a spare room for starters.